autopawn/antispell/README.md

 Mouse:
  - Move the mouse to look/aim.
- - Left click shoots the spell (if you formed a valid word).
+ - Hold left click shoots the spell (if you formed a valid word).
  - Right click deletes last letter.

 ### Screenshots